PetraMo/ProjectGettingCleaningData/CodeBook.md

 Dimensions: 180 rows, 68 columns\
 Uniq values: each subject has one row(observation) for each activity

-## Descriptions for variables in tidy data set
+## Descriptions for variables in tidy data set and their sources

 **subject**: integer number from 1 to 30\
 **activity**: one of the following list of descriptions to label the action performed:WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING\